andrewcbuensalida/nifi-etl-mysql-mongo-redis-cassandra-module-17-mit/Activity-17.1-Using NiFi to Connect to an Excel File/instructions.md

+# Create a NiFi workflow to process an Excel file and convert it to a CSV file.

 To complete this activity, follow these steps:

 Before completing this activity, ensure that you have a Docker network, NifiNetwork, running on your machine and that a NiFi container, nificontainer, is connected to it and running.